 “Then why add to it?”

 “When you’re done with your bath, maybe we can look at those hidden escape routes,” he said.
-“I don’t have anything planned.”
-She nodded and he left, closing the door quietly behind him.
+“I don’t have anything else planned.”
+She nodded, and he left, closing the door behind him.

-She looked at the bath through blurring eyes.
+She looked at the tub through blurring eyes.
 She had a bit of time to herself, a secluded space to mourn, vent, but she knew, her thoughts would remain jumbled, her emotions a wide, raging ocean of pain, fear, confusion, acceptance.
-She sat on the cold edge and cried.
+She sat on the chilly edge and cried.